DeflatedPickle/pkinter/README.md

 ---

-### PageView
+### pk.PageView

 <a href="http://imgur.com/46UgxNK"><img src="http://i.imgur.com/46UgxNK.gif" title="PageView" /></a>

-The page view allows you to add as many pages to a frame, the user can then browse through every page.
+The pk.PageView allows you to add as many pages to a frame, the user can then browse through every page.

 ```python
 pageView = pk.PageView(parent, backtext="< Back", nexttext="Next >")